orion3dgames/gridder/README.md

 gridder
 =======

-Similar to Google Images Expander
+A jquery plugin imitating the Google Images page behaviour.

 I'm creating this jQuery plugin as I was unable to find a similar one on internet.